Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Models

-where the prefactor $\frac{1}{8\pi}$ is due to our choice of the normalisation of the boson field.
+where $\phi(x)$ is a real scalar field and $m$ is the boson mass.
 This free model serves as a perfect test bed for our method.
 Its entanglement properties are known analytically both from replica trick techniques~\cite{calabrese_entanglement_2004,casini_entanglement_2009} and from covariance matrix methods~\cite{casini_entanglement_2009,serafini_quantum_2017} including the equilibrium states and the non-equilibrium dynamics.
 For the massless case the following well known result has been derived~\cite{calabrese_entanglement_2004}:

 where the central charge of the CFT $c=1$, $a$ is a UV cutoff, $g$ is the Affleck-Ludwig boundary entropy~\cite{affleck_universal_1991} and $U(a)$ is a non-universal constant dependent on the precise form of the cutoff.